lucastheisen/dev-bootstrap/README.md

 This is an WSL ansible based developer environment management project

 ## Get Started
-First thing you will need to do is run:
+First thing you will need to do is run this (from and Administrator powershell console):
 ```
 Invoke-WebRequest `
     -Uri https://raw.githubusercontent.com/lucastheisen/dev-bootstrap/master/bootstrap.ps1 `